How it started

 It's important for us to work and travel in an eco-friendly manner, and help travelers to do so too.
 Global warming is our main concern.
 It already affects many regions in the world, and the Swiss Alps are no exception.
 This is what we do to minimize our carbon footprint:

-- Office space: electricity is generated by our solar panels.
-The rest is purchased from a local wind farm.
-Heating operates on gas, and its carbon emission is compensated through our supplier by purchasing Gold Standard certificates.
-We're looking into heat pumps and other alternatives to reduce gas consumption or stop using it completely;
+- Office space: electricity is generated by our own solar panels.
+If that's not enough we get the rest from local wind energy through Vandebron.
+Heating operates on gas, and its carbon emission is compensated through Vandebron by purchasing Gold Standard certificates.
+We'll install a heat pump soon though, and won't be using gas anymore.

 - Transportation: we use the excellent Swiss public transport for 95% of our day trips.
 Our car has a low fuel consumption, and we compensate for the remaining carbon emission.
-We don't fly;
+The next car will be an electric one.
+We never travel by plane.

 - Miscellaneous: 2.5% of our profit is reserved for further green donations or investments.